fservant/open-science/README.md

-These are my preprints and replication packages
+# Contributing to OPEN SCIENCE

+This repository contains pre-prints of my research articles, and downloadable replication packages for them (including software and data, when relevant.)